SCRT-HQ/VaporShell/docs/glossary/New-VSBatchComputeEnvironment.md

----
-layout: glossary
-title: New-VSBatchComputeEnvironment
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSBatchComputeEnvironment

 ## SYNOPSIS
-Adds an AWS::Batch::ComputeEnvironment resource to the template
+Adds an AWS::Batch::ComputeEnvironment resource to the template.
+The AWS::Batch::ComputeEnvironment resource defines your AWS Batch compute environment.
+For more information, see Compute Environments: https://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html in the *AWS Batch User Guide*.

 ## SYNTAX